SamLookingGlass/DataCentric-Development/README.md

 # 2. Technologies Used
 * [HTML 5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)
-: The project uses HTML5 to structure the content of the website.
+<br> The project uses HTML5 to structure the content of the website.
 * [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)
-: The project uses CSS to add stylistic touches to the website.
+<br> The project uses CSS to add stylistic touches to the website.
 * [Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/)
-: The project uses Bootstrap to structure the layout of the website (i.e. Navbar, Footer) and ensure website is mobile responsiveness.
+<br> The project uses Bootstrap to structure the layout of the website (i.e. Navbar, Footer) and ensure website is mobile responsiveness.
 * [Flask](https://flask.palletsprojects.com/en/1.1.x/)
-: The project uses the Flask web framework to develop the web application (i.e. Set up connection to MongoDB Atlas, process and validate forms and handle the uploading of files)
+<br> The project uses the Flask web framework to develop the web application (i.e. Set up connection to MongoDB Atlas, process and validate forms and handle the uploading of files)
 * [Jinja 2](https://jinja.palletsprojects.com/en/2.10.x/)
-: The project uses Jinja2 to write conditional statements to display content blocks when  certain conditions are met.
+<br> The project uses Jinja2 to write conditional statements to display content blocks when  certain conditions are met.
 Additionally, Jinja2 was used to set up template inherritance and extension of html/css files for the project.
 * [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)
-: The project uses MongoDB Atlas as a cloud database to store user data and file uploads.
+<br> The project uses MongoDB Atlas as a cloud database to store user data and file uploads.
 * [GoogleFonts](https://fonts.google.com/)
-: The project uses GoogleFonts to style the typography on the website to enhance the visual experience of users.
+<br> The project uses GoogleFonts to style the typography on the website to enhance the visual experience of users.
 * [FontAwesome 4.7](https://fontawesome.com/v4.7.0/)
-: The project uses the icons provided by FontAwesome 4.7 alongside call-to-action buttons to enhance the user experience by making user interaction with the application more intuitive.
+<br> The project uses the icons provided by FontAwesome 4.7 alongside call-to-action buttons to enhance the user experience by making user interaction with the application more intuitive.
 * [Heroku](https://www.heroku.com/)
-: The project uses Heroku for the deployment and management of the web application.
+<br> The project uses Heroku for the deployment and management of the web application.
 As Heroku provides timelogs, when an error occurs, it makes easier to identity and remedy bugs.

 # 3. Future Features To Implement
 - A feature for users to drag and drop files for uploads